gherkins05/6A-Software-Coursework/README.md

 - Design ERD for Database
 - Build Postgres ERD
-- implement PostgreSQL Database for our project
+- Implement PostgreSQL Database for our project

 ## Sprint 4 11/03 --> 24/03